dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2173: Separate entertainment from journalism for integrity.
+### T2173: Prioritize journalism integrity and separation from entertainment.

 |Support|
 |---|